VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("talkactionFirstWord", "!repeater", onSay)

-.. function:: use(creature, thing, position, stackpos, index)
+.. function:: use(creature, thing, position, index)

     Called when a thing is used and the creature is max 1 square away from it.
 This is called AFTER farUse.
 (ThingScript)